2006 Chevrolet Silverado 1500 Insurance Quotes

-- Passive Restraints and Air Bags – Factory air bags and/or automatic seat belt systems can receive discounts up to 30%.
+- Passive Restraints and Airbags – Factory airbags and/or automatic seat belt systems can receive discounts up to 30%.

 A little note about advertised discounts, some credits don’t apply to your bottom line cost.
-Most cut specific coverage prices like physical damage coverage or medical payments.
+Most cut specific coverage prices, like physical damage coverage or medical payments.
 Even though it may seem like you can get free auto insurance, companies wouldn’t make money that way.
 But all discounts will bring down the cost of coverage.

 Insurance Coverage Quote Comparison

 A more difficult way to find lower rates is to manually visit each company’s website and fill out their own quote form.
 For sake of this example, let’s say you want rates from Allstate, Liberty Mutual and State Farm.
 To get each rate you have to spend time on each company’s site to input your insurance information, and that’s why the first method is more popular.
-To view a list of companies in your area, click here.

 It’s up to you which method you use, but double check that you are using exactly the same coverage information for every company.
-If your comparisons have different deductibles it will be impossible to truly determine the lowest rate.
+If your comparisons have different deductibles, it will be impossible to truly determine the lowest rate.

-Factors influencing Chevy Silverado 1500 insurance rates
+Factors influencing 2006 Chevrolet Silverado 1500 Insurance rates

 An important part of buying insurance is that you know the factors that come into play when calculating your insurance rates.
 Understanding what impacts premium levels allows you to make educated decisions that could result in big savings.

 - High credit ratings translate to low rates – A driver’s credit score is a huge factor in your rate calculation.
 People with high credit ratings tend to be more responsible as compared to drivers with lower ratings.
-If your credit history is low, you could save money insuring your 2006 Chevrolet Silverado 1500 by repairing your credit.
+If your credit history is low, you could save money by insuring your 2006 Chevrolet Silverado 1500 by repairing your credit.

 - Don’t cancel a policy without a new one in place – Not having insurance is against the law and insurance companies will penalize you for letting your coverage have a gap.
 Not only will you pay more, failure to provide proof of insurance may earn you a revoked license or a big fine.Then you may be required to prove you have insurance by filing a SR-22 with your state motor vehicle department to get your license reinstated.

-- One company can mean more discounts – Some companies will give a discount to policyholders who carry more than one policy such as combining an auto and homeowners policy.
+- One company can mean more discounts – Some companies will give a discount to policyholders who carry more than one policy, such as combining an auto and homeowners policy.
 Discounts can amount to anywhere from five to ten percent in most cases.
 Even if you’re getting this discount you may still want to shop around to confirm you are receiving the best rates possible.

 - Rates may be lower depending on your job – Did you know your insurance rates can be affected by your occupation?
 Occupations such as doctors, executives and dentists tend to have the highest average rates due to high stress levels and lots of time spent at work.
 Other jobs such as farmers, historians and homemakers receive lower rates for Silverado coverage.